itsgratien/fullstack-chat-app/README.md

 # fullstack-chat-app
-Chat app built using nextjs, nodejs and  graphql
+Chat application built on using nextjs, nodejs and  graphql